 A Brief History of the Hynes D.E.S.
 Hall

-The Board of Directors continue to approve upgrades and amenities to the Hall and considering it’s long and remarkable history it remains a strong, attractive, dedicated home for our local Portuguese community.
+The Board of Directors continues to approve upgrades and amenities to the Hall and considering its long and remarkable history it remains a strong, attractive, dedicated home for our local Portuguese community.